Table of Contents

 is a pointer-size (Definition 216) to a buffer containing a storage key;key_out

 is a pointer-size (Definition 216) to an output buffer where the next key in the storage in the lexicographical order will be written.
+The value is actually stored only if the buffer is large enough.
+Otherwise, the buffer contents are undefined.

 Result

-The result is the length of the output key, or zero if no next key was found.
-If the buffer provided in key_out
+The result is the length of the output key that might have been written into key_out

 Changes